-- After successful configuration, the status becomes connected as shown in the below snapshot.
+- After a successful configuration, the status becomes connected as shown in the below snapshot.

 Mapping Bitbucket Repository to Project

-Map the respective repository to the QA touch Project with bugs which are added in the repository.
+Map the respective repository to the QA touch Project with bugs that are added in the repository.

 - Select a Bitbucket Repository and click submit to Map

 Have a look at the below screenshot for your reference.

 Snapshot of Messages Posted in Bitbucket by QA touch

 Any bugs posted in QA Touch will automatically be redirected to Bitbucket Issues tab after successful integration.
 A screengrab of the same is shared below on how messages are posted in Bitbucket by QA Touch.

 We hope this blog helped you to understand the process better of how integration should be done between QA touch with Bitbucket.